merge-api/merge-hris-node/README.md

 const auth = new HttpBearerAuth();
 auth.accessToken = "YOUR_API_KEY";

-// Substitute EmployeesApi with the API you're trying to use const apiInstance = new AccountDetailsApi();
+// Substitute AccountDetailsApi with the API you're trying to use const apiInstance = new AccountDetailsApi();
 apiInstance.setDefaultAuthentication(auth);
 ```